lkendrickd/go-patterns/README.md

 The purpose is to hold a variety of useful programming patterns implemented in Go as an experimental reference.
 These are for experimental and educational purposes that could be applied to projects for design purposes.

+### Current Patterns Implemented
+- **Adapter Pattern** - this shows a legacy API and a Modern API.
+The legacy API deals with a data structure called Records and those are read only.
+The modern API deals with a data structure called Entries.
+The modern API reads the Records from the Legacy and places the data in the Entries map with the key as a UUID.
+The Legacy data just had strings so each string gets paired with it's own UUID.
+This shows how the adapter pattern can wrap interfaces and provide some joined functionality.

 ### How to contribute
 ### Pull Requests are encouraged so the community can grow and learn together.